 Chris is a Senior Software Engineer at ThreeWill.
 His area of focus is consulting in the development of Microsoft .NET and SharePoint technologies.
 His primary role has been development lead in recent projects.
 Project roles have ranged from Development/Technical Lead to Development Resource.

-For the first part, equipment basically the migration process itself typically we would recommend that you have a couple servers or a couple VM’s.
-It’s not mandatory that you have a couple servers.
+For the migration process itself typically we would recommend that you have a couple of servers or a couple VM’s.
+It’s not mandatory that you have a couple of servers.
 1 server or VM will work just fine.
-Definitely recommend at least a couple processors because what you do is parallel processing to improve the overall performance of the tool, but that’s just the recommendation.
-Also, basically having a Jive account that has access to everything, at least read access to everything.
-All the different places that would point to people migrating and a few other things like a decent network connection because we’re going to be hitting Jive pretty hard as well as pushing stuff into SharePoint so we need to be able to have some decent throughput for that.
+Definitely recommend at least a couple of processors because what you do is parallel processing to improve the overall performance of the tool, but that’s just the recommendation.
+Also, basically having a Jive account that has read access to everything and a decent network connection.
+You going to be hitting Jive pretty hard and pushing things into SharePoint, so you will need to have some decent throughput for that.

-Then the other thing is a fairly large hard disk or hard drive space so that we can store all the physical binaries that we’re pulling out of Jive and I’ll explain that here in just a minute.
-The first major thing we do, moving into the process, is we capture the inventory of content from Jive.
-The idea is that we want to pull the content from Jive into our local SQL Server database and partially into the file system so any of the binaries, the images, things like Word documents and things like that all get pulled into the file system but everything metadata wise, everything that connects the pieces together gets pulled into a sequel database and that inventorying process basically does 3 primary operations.
+You will need a fairly large hard disk or hard drive space so that you can store all the physical binaries that you will be pulling out of Jive.
+I’ll explain that here in just a minute.
+The first major thing we do, moving into the process, is to capture the inventory of content from Jive.
+The idea is that we want to pull the content from Jive into our local SQL Server database and partially into the file system so any of the binaries, images, Word documents, and things like that all get pulled into the file system.
+Everything that is metadata wise and everything that connects the pieces together gets pulled into a sequel database.
+The inventorying process basically does three primary operations.

 If needed, we need to recreate the SharePoint permissions.
 Probably won’t get too deep into that in this particular demo but we can definitely talk about if that is something that’s important to you.
 Get content is also run here.
 You saw it was run at inventory but it’s also run here again where we actually do a deep pull, so not a shallow pull.
 We’re doing a deep pull this time to pull the actual content and binaries and everything into the database and file system.
 Kind of some new commands we’ve got here.
 Transform content basically what that does, it takes the content we’ve pulled out of Jive and it makes it ready for SharePoint so think of all the URLs, things that pointed to between documents, between places, things may point to Jive, things may point to a user profile in Jive.
 We take it, scrub, and change all that so that it actually references SharePoint and the SharePoint equivalent.

-That’s what goes on in the transform piece.
+That’s what goes on in the transformed piece.
 Make sure everything is SharePoint ready.
-Then the upload content is the final command that says, “Okay, everything that you’ve transformed and you’ve prepared for, let’s go ahead and upload that to the target SharePoint file,” and that’s really what completes the migration.
+Then the uploaded content is the final command that says, “Okay, everything that you’ve transformed and you’ve prepared for, let’s go ahead and upload that to the target SharePoint file,” and that’s really what completes the migration.

-Really what we’re going to dive into is really the migrate stage.
+Really what we’re going to dive into is really the migrating stage.
 I’ll show you a little bit of the prepare in the batch portion of it but we’ll dive into the migrate so you can see the commands, how they execute.
 I don’t want to bore you with the inventory process because it takes a while to run some of these and not really conducive to a good demo.
-That’s basically the high level process.
-Hopefully that makes sense.
+That’s basically the high-level process.
+Hopefully, that makes sense.

-In this case, I’ve got 561 people that I was able to find in the Jive sandbox so that’s the result of get people, it produces this structure.
-Same thing for get places.
-If you go to the Jive places, I pulled 1,000 rows there and you’ll see a list of all the different places and if you look here, you’ll see blogs, projects, you’ll see groups, you’ll see spaces so those are the 4 different container types that really make up a place.
+In this case, I’ve got 561 people that I was able to find in the Jive sandbox so that’s the result of getting people, it produces this structure.
+The same thing forgets places.
+If you go to the Jive places, I pulled 1,000 rows there and you’ll see a list of all the different places and if you look here, you’ll see blogs, projects, you’ll see groups, you’ll see spaces so those are the 4 different content types that really make up a place.
 Here’s all the collection of places we found.
 Actually found over 1,000 because that is what we’ve limited it to.
 Let’s see what we actually have here.
 1,939 places.
 That’s what we found in the Jive environment.

 Then the next level would be going to Jive content and if I select from that, you’ll see that there’s content here as well.
 One of the things you’ll notice, you’ll see content and then transformed content.
 When we actually do the real transform, I think I mentioned to you earlier, that is the process that takes the Jive content, scrubs it, makes it ready for SharePoint so you can see that some of these have already been done.
 We actually store this transformed content into this particular table as well so that’s that transition from inventory into the actual migration itself.
 I’m going to stop here and we’ll pick back up with the physical migration.

 Just has a bunch of just test content, things special characters.
-Just some basic content we’ve used to try a different edge cases and really test the product itself but just wanted to show you that this … How the migration process works so it’s simple for that.
-There’s 44 pieces of content here.
-That’s a mixture of Jive documents, document like Word documents, discussions, there’s even a couple of videos in here.
-I believe there’s blog posts so one of the distinctions here is that blog posts look like they live in the same place in Jive but they actually in reality live in a sub site so what we’re going to do is migrate this place into SharePoint but then we’ll also migrate the corresponding blog and blog post into SharePoint as a separate sub site of a … Called a blog so we’ll look at that here in just a minute but just wanted you to see the structure, how things are in here, and how things are going to look when we go into the SharePoint environment.
+Just some basic content we’ve used to try different edge cases and really test the product itself but just wanted to show you that this … How the migration process works so it’s simple for that.
+There are 44 pieces of content here.
+That’s a mixture of Jive documents, documents like Word documents, discussions, there’s even a couple of videos in here.
+I believe there are blog posts so one of the distinctions here is that blog posts look like they live in the same place in Jive but they actually in reality live in a subsite so what we’re going to do is migrate this place into SharePoint but then we’ll also migrate the corresponding blog and blog post into SharePoint as a separate sub-site of a … Called a blog so we’ll look at that here in just a minute but just wanted you to see the structure, how things are in here, and how things are going to look when we go into the SharePoint environment.

 Let’s just pick one so we can have something to reference.
 Lisa’s awesome discussion.
-Basic details, here’s some headers, some images, some text.
+Basic details, here are some headers, some images, some text.
 We’ll look at the same sort of thing in SharePoint once we’ve done the migration.
 Now we’ve got the commands up here.
 Our little cheat sheet of commands for doing a migration for 2 particular places so we’re going to walk through these and I’ll show you how to execute them on the command line itself.
-I’m going to go ahead and kick this first one off and then I’ll explain what it does.
+I’m going to go ahead and kick this first one-off and then I’ll explain what it does.

 I won’t bore you with all that but it took 29 seconds basically to pull the content for those 2 places so not too bad.
 Let’s go ahead and run our transform content.
 Transform content doesn’t take all the command lines options, the other ones did but from above it, just basically takes a list of place ID’s, like I mentioned earlier, what transform content does is it takes the content we pulled from Jive whether it’s in the database or in the file system and makes things ready for SharePoint so it fixes profile URLs, it fixes any link to images, fix link to content, makes sure that everything is related to SharePoint and that’s all that’s addressed here.
 We’ll let this one run in the background.

-The next real step from here would be to turn things loose to validation so we would go into a deeper look at the counts to see did all the counts of content from Jive, does it match up with what we have in SharePoint and then we do a much deeper dive in terms of looking at the links.
-We actually have another utility we use that validates all the links, all the images, making sure things got migrated as they were expected to be and then if there’s any issues at all, we have a way to repair that stuff but typically we like to try and validate and get it right up front.
+The next real step from here would be to turn things loose to validation so we would go into a deeper look at the counts to see did all the counts of content from Jive, does it match up with what we have in SharePoint, and then we do a much deeper dive in terms of looking at the links.
+We actually have another utility we use that validates all the links, all the images, making sure things got migrated as they were expected to be and then if there are any issues at all, we have a way to repair that stuff but typically we like to try and validate and get it right upfront.

-That’s basically the essence of the migration and hopefully this makes sense to you.
-I’m sure you guys may have some questions but at least you get a sense for how this all fits together and works so thanks for watching.
+That’s basically the essence of the migration and hopefully, this makes sense to you.
+I’m sure you guys may have some questions but at least you get a sense of how this all fits together and works so thanks for watching.

-One thing I forgot to mention earlier or forgot to tie back to is that we looked at a particular discussion in Jive and wanted to see what that looked like in Jive so this is Lisa’s awesome discussion you saw earlier.
+One thing I forgot to mention earlier or forgot to tie back to is that we looked at a particular discussion in Jive and wanted to see what that looked like in Jive.
 If we go back to SharePoint, you see Lisa’s awesome discussion.
-Same basic structure, everything maintained.
+The same basic structure, everything maintained.
 Again, not really real content here.
 It’s just more of a test content just to show that we can move stuff around really for test cases but just wanted to kind of bring closure to that, make sure you guys see the resulting content.